-St. Nicks Alliance Supportive Housing provides apartments and social services to more than 250 families and individuals living with HIV/AIDS.
+St. Nicks Alliance Supportive Housing provides apartments and social services to more than 250 families and individuals.

 We serve as a catalyst to improve the quality of life for Williamsburg and Greenpoint residents by addressing economic, educational, health, housing, and social needs while preserving the vibrant and diverse character of the community, particularly for low- and moderate-income residents.

 St. Nicks Alliance’s work is guided by five principles of community development:

 Achieve tangible results